Franklin Graham: Blackpool bus advertisements

 In 2018, Blackpool Borough Council and Blackpool Transport Services removed advertisements for Franklin Graham's Lancashire Festival of Hope from local buses following complaints about his past comments on Islam and same-sex marriage.
 The advertisements, which simply stated "Time for Hope", were taken down due to concerns that Graham's presence might incite hatred.
 The Billy Graham Evangelistic Association UK (BGEA UK) took legal action against the council, arguing that the removal of the ads constituted religious discrimination and a violation of freedom of expression.

 After a long legal battle, in April 2021, Judge Claire Evans ruled in favor of BGEA UK, stating that Blackpool Council had breached human rights laws by removing the advertisements.
 The ruling emphasized that the UK Human Rights Act (1998) and the Equality Act (2010) protect religious expression, even when views may be controversial.
 In her judgment, Evans criticized Blackpool officials for displaying "a wholesale disregard for the right to freedom of expression", siding with one part of the community while suppressing the rights of another.
 She affirmed that a pluralistic society must tolerate differing beliefs, including religious views on marriage and sexuality.

 As a result of the ruling, Blackpool Council was ordered to pay £109,000 in damages and legal fees to BGEA UK and issue a formal public apology.
 The council acknowledged its mistake, stating that it had not adequately considered the impact on the religious community and admitted that the advertisements themselves "were not offensive".
-The case has since been regarded as a significant moment for religious freedom in the UK, with Graham calling it "a victory for every Christian".
+Graham called the ruling "a victory for every Christian".